boehm-s/sandbox/FP-MONOIDS.md

   },
   id: []
 }

+const ex1 = [4, 8, 15];
+const ex2 = [16, 23, 42];

+monoidNumArray.op(ex1, ex2); // => [4, 8, 15, 16, 23, 42]
+monoidNumArray.op(monoidNumArray.id, ex1); //  => [4, 8, 15] (left identity)
+monoidNumArray.op(ex1, monoidNumArray.id); //  => [4, 8, 15] (right identity)
 ```

 Wonderful !
-We know what monoids are, we can implement new monoids for our custom types, but why ?
-Why should we bother aboout all that ?
+We know what monoids are and how to create new ones, but why ?
+Why should we go to the
+trouble of creating new monoids and using this kind of interface for just concatenating arrays or merging objects ?

+Because monoids have properties that allows us to implement complex behaviors in a simple and elegant way ... // trouver meilleure tournure

 ## Why you should care about it ?